huanzhang12/lightgbm-gpu/README.md

   packages should provide necessary Boost libraries:
   `libboost-dev, libboost-system-dev, libboost-filesystem-dev`.

-- CMake 3.2 or later
+- CMake 3.2 or later for reliably detecting OpenCL and libboost.

 Currently only building on Linux has been tested, but it should also work with MinGW on Windows as long as all dependencies are available.
 To build LightGBM-GPU,